“Prepare to be dazzled!”

 The “Particle in a 3D Box” problem could not be drier.
-Even he, physics geek that he’d been freshman year, had fallen asleep when Dr. Forbus had taught it.
-Now here he was, Forbus’ teaching assistant, still geek enough to love the topic and vain enough to not want to be dull teaching it.
-With the old man out sick, he’d re-worked the lecture, adding interactive visuals and motion capture.
+Even as a freshman physics geek, Knight had fallen asleep when Dr. Forbus taught it.
+Now here he was, Forbus’ teaching assistant, still geeky enough to love the topic and vain enough to not want to be dull teaching it.
+With the old man out sick, he’d reworked the lecture, adding interactive visuals and motion capture.
 Cheesy as they were, the theatrics and graphics had everyone in the class on their feet and engaged—a vast improvement over the usual reactions to Dr. Forbus’ stale delivery.
-Each student was completely invested in solving the problem and Larry was sure they would.
-Once someone remembered what a smart board stylus was for.
+Each student was completely invested in solving the problem, and Larry was sure they would.
+Just as soon as someone remembered what a smart board stylus was for.

 This should be good, thought Larry.
 Chambers is pretty sharp.

-He was anything but.
-The kid merely added jumping and slashing to all the stylus waving.
+Dean’s innovation was to add jumping and slashing to all the stylus waving.
 Larry shook his head and laughed.

 “Maybe we need magic,” said Steve, Billy’s bench mate.
 “Try a spell.”

-“Unh!”
-Dean grunted, still jumping up and down and waving.
+Dean grunted and continued jumping up and down and waving.
 “Don’t know any.
-Uhn!
+Oof!
 Yell some at me.”

-“No, Billy,” Maggie Heinz giggled.
+“No, Billy,” Maggie Heinz said with a giggle.
 “That lifts things.
 Duh!”

-They spent the next ten minutes tossing out faux Latin phrases and quotes from Harry Potter which, to Dean’s credit, he repeated unironically, but to no avail.
+They spent the next ten minutes alternating between faux Latin phrases and quotes from Harry Potter which, to Dean’s credit, he repeated unironically but without result.